-The Group Policy Guide describes the Delinea group policies that are available in Server Suite for cross-platform access control and privilege management.
+This guide describes the Server Suite group policies that are available in Server Suite for cross-platform access control and privilege management.
 These group policies allow you to centrally manage computer and user configuration settings through the Microsoft Group Policy Objects.